 Sure, we-the-people could take out a spoofer easy, all we would need to do is coordinate a solid counter-spoofer strategy.

-Pool funds, design a bot to beat their bot, take them out (or at least teach them a lesson).
+Pool funds, design a bot to beat their bot, take them out.

-However, two wrongs don’t make a right and of course… plus, no one really knows who we are dealing with, what their intentions are, and how much capital they are working with.
+However, two wrongs don’t make a right… plus, no one really knows who we are dealing with, what their intentions are, and how much capital they are working with.

-Thus, the more rational advice, since I’m not a disorganized collective of do-gooders with a specific code of ethics, and rather I am simply trying to offer friendly advice to casual crypto users: You need to know how to watch for spoofers and other manipulators so you can avoid getting spoofed on.
-Watch their moves (meaning watch what their bots do in most cases), find patterns, and learn to play within their frame, because they often control the markets (’tis the double edged sword of free markets with little-to-no regulation).
+Thus, since taking out a spoofer isn’t something humanly possible for the average Joe, the more rational advice, since I’m not a disorganized collective of do-gooders with a specific code of ethics and unlimited capital, and rather I am simply trying to offer friendly advice to casual crypto users: You need to know how to watch for spoofers and other manipulators so you can avoid getting spoofed on.
+Watch their moves (meaning watch what their bots do in most cases), find patterns, and learn to play within their frame, because they often control the markets (’tis the double edged sword of free markets with little-to-no enforced regulation).

 How the market can correct itself: One remedy for this whole situation is higher volume.
-The more natural buyers and sellers, the more bots play a productive roll (where the real organic market can’t be so easily distorted by bots and a few big players).
+The more natural buyers and sellers, the more bots playing a productive roll, the less corruption (the traditional stock market can’t be so easily distorted by bots and a few big players; because of its volume).
 That will happen naturally as crypto markets grow over time, and it will make manipulation harder.
 Another remedy is everyone using less exchanges and less coins.
 If all crypto users were on 2 or 3 exchanges, and if they traded only a few coins, and those exchanges maybe even banned accounts that spoofed and manipulated, it would likely correct the market (exchange level regulation, not government level, could help; not saying exchanges should do this, but it would help).
 This will likely all naturally happen as we move forward.
 But for now, bring your umbrella to the exchanges.
 And watch out for spoofing bears who want to eat your stops like salmon-sushi.